ashwin-pc/OpenSearch_Changelog_Workflow/README.md

 ## Conclusion

 This automated process for generating changelog entries and release notes is the result of a concerted effort on the part of OpenSearch maintainers and contributors to improve the development experience for all involved.
-If you have any suggestions for how we might improve these process, please let us know!
+If you have any suggestions for how we might improve this process, please let us know!